The Penguin Book of Australian Short Stories edited by Harry Heseltine,

 White’s short story is one of the longer in the book titled Down at the Dump and as the title might suggest, paints a very ugly picture of Australian society and one I find unrecognisable to the one I grew up in.
 White is far from alone and most of the stories paint ugly pictures of Australia from convict times, to suffering on selections and suburban struggles.
 Some stories towards the back dwell on sexual preoccupations most explicitly in Five Incidents concerning the Flesh and Blood by Frank Moorhouse which is one of the ugliest in the collection.
 I looked him up and he actually died just a few months ago as of writing.
 White is one of the younger authors at the time of publication as was Yukio Mishima in the Japanese collection and both had more in common than similar sinful inclinations.
 I recall Mishima’s Confessions of a Mask having an inordinate focus on the ugliness of Japanese society as does White’s story.
 I assume (or rather hope), they aren’t all like this but now have little desire to find out.

-I will not comment on all the novels but I do want to mention The Haunted Corner by Edward Dyson a story that would have been more enjoyable if not for the author’s insistence on emulating a likely extinct bush dialect.
+I will not comment on all the stories but I do want to single out a couple starting with The Haunted Corner by Edward Dyson a story that would have been more enjoyable if not for the author’s insistence on emulating a likely extinct bush dialect.
 Here is a necessarily brief portion:

 ‘ ‘N’ me lord duke fair stooed in atter iv onyins,’ said Ned.
 ‘Ev’ry one else got ‘ardened t’ ther hum iv onyins, but Artie he never cud.
 It fair turned him up, ‘n’ he’d go er pale pea-green when er bun iv busy girls got er rush on er ton iv young uns’